Athletics at the 2012 Summer Olympics – Men's 100 metres: Incident

 Just before the start of the final, a spectator threw a plastic beer bottle at the competitors in the starting blocks.
 Though the race was unaffected, he was arrested.
 The man, later identified as Ashley Gill-Webb, happened to be sitting next to Dutch judoka and bronze medalist Edith Bosch, who promptly struck him with her hand on the back of his head after the toss.
 LOCOG Chairman Sebastian Coe later stated: "I'm not suggesting vigilantism but it was actually poetic justice that they happened to be sitting next to a judo player".
 Gill-Webb later pleaded not guilty to a charge of using threatening words or behaviour with intent to cause harassment, alarm or distress at Stratford Magistrates' Court.
-He was later found guilty.
+In January 2013, he was found guilty and later sentenced to an eight-week community order and a £1,500 fine.